top of page

 The massive fountain is 85 feet tall and 65 feet wide.
 The intricate baroque craftsmanship of the structure cannot be expressed in words.

-There is a tradition in Rome that throwing a coin in the water at Trevi Fountain will ensure that you will come back to Rome again.
+There is a tradition in Rome that throwing a coin in the water in the Trevi Fountain will ensure that you will come back to Rome again.
 We saw people throwing coins with their right hand over their left shoulder.
 We learnt that all these coins are collected daily and given to local charities.

 Most traditions have their roots in certain beliefs.
-Ancient Romans tried to please the Water Gods by throwing coins in the water to earn their blessings so that they return home safely from journeys or wars.
+Ancient Romans tried to please the Water Gods by throwing coins in the water to earn their blessings so that they would return home safely from journeys or wars.

 One can easily spend an hour at this fountain.
 The stunning artwork and the vibe around the place are intoxicating.